- Chart

 Strengths

-- Experienced management team with local expertise
+- Experienced management team with a focus on community banking.

 Weaknesses

-- Limited geographic diversification compared to larger banks
+- Limited geographic diversification.

 Opportunities